Jones-HM/IGI-Editor/README.md

 ## Full version of Editor.
 If you're a developer and know how to build this tool by yourself then you could figure our the _MAX_LEVEL_ constant defined in editor to unlock the full version.
 Good Luck.

+## Privacy Policy:
+The editor onwards version 0.7 doesn't store any type of data from _User,Machine_ the editor doesn't maintain any sort of database now.

 # **DOWNLOAD LINKS**</br>
 - **Project I.G.I 1 Editor** Version 0.7.0.0 _RELEASED_</br>